 Asian American Arts Alliance

 The Asian American Arts Alliance (The Alliance) is dedicated to strengthening Asian American arts and cultural groups through resource sharing, promotion, and community building.
 Since 1983, the Alliance has sought to unify, promote, and represent the artistic and cultural producers of one of New York City's fastest-growing ethnic populations.
-The organization is a diverse alliance of artists, organizations, and arts supporters who believe that working together as a pan-ethnic, multidisciplinary community is essential to nurturing the development of artists and arts organizations and to providing meaningful and innovative ways for civic engagement in society.
+The organization is a diverse alliance of artists, organizations, and arts supporters who believe that working together as a pan-ethnic, multidisciplinary community is essential to nurturing the development of artists and arts organizations and to provide meaningful and innovative ways for civic engagement in society.

 The Disability/Arts/NYC Task Force

 The Disability/Arts/NYC Task Force (DANT) is an arts advocacy organization committed to fostering disability artistry in New York City.
-It supports this artistry and simultaneously work to dismantle the entrenched discriminatory practices and policies faced by disabled artists.
+It supports this artistry and simultaneously works to dismantle the entrenched discriminatory practices and policies faced by disabled artists.
 DANT is forming around a unique moment for disability arts and artistry.
 It is witnessing bold artwork across genres and disciplines that take up disability as a profound aesthetic and analytic value.
 And yet, there are persistent obstacles that limit the possibilities for disabled artists and disability artistry.
 DANT is well situated to develop a movement for disability arts to thrive in New York City.

 Indo-American Arts Council